Gulf states to meet Tuesday on UAE-Iran island row

 “This will be an extraordinary meeting based on the UAE’s request to discuss the Iranian president’s recent visit to the island,” a GCC official told Reuters separately.

-A source familiar with preparations for had previously said it would be held on Wednesday in the Saudi capital, Riyadh.
+A source familiar with preparations for the meeting had previously said it would be held on Wednesday.

 Both countries claim Abu Musa and two other small islands, located near the key shipping lanes in the Strait of Hormuz at the mouth of the Gulf.
 Iran took control of the islands in 1971, shortly before the Gulf emirates gained full independence from Britain and formed the UAE.